-Wastewater Efforts - Combined Sewer Systems

-In a combined sewer systems (CSS), both stormwater and sanitary sewage are conveyed to a wastewater treatment facility.
+Wastewater Efforts - Combined Sewer Systems: In a combined sewer systems (CSS), both stormwater and sanitary sewage are conveyed to a wastewater treatment facility.
 If a wet weather event generates a stormwater volume that exceeds the capacity of the collection system and/or treatment facility, a portion of the combined waste stream is diverted to combined sewer outfalls resulting in a combined sewer overflow (CSO).
 Depending on the system, the combined release of stormwater and untreated wastewater may be a pathway for PCBs to local waterways.
 CSS communities in the Chesapeake Bay watershed are implementing measures to reduce the frequency of CSOs which could have a concurrent benefit of reducing the loadings of PCBs to surface waters.
 Several of these communities are pursuing an integrated planning approach that allows the community to prioritize the wastewater and stormwater management activities for the greatest water quality benefit.
+Such efforts should include illicit SSOs due to stormwater I&I, and broken/deteriorating sewer infrastructure.